svm-git/NeuralNet/README.md

     auto layer = neural_network::make_reshape_layer<_Input, _Output>();

-Reshape layer can be used as an adapter layer between a [fully connected layer](#fully-connected-layer) and other types of layers.
+Reshape layer can be used as an adapter layer between different layers.

 ### Squared Error Loss